ConsoleTVs/vswr/README.md

 - `key`: A resolved or non-resolved key.
 Can either be a string, or a function.
 A function can be used for dependent fetching as seen below.
 - `options`: An optional object with optional properties such as:
-  - `fetcher: (key) => Promise<any>`: Determines the fetcher function to use.
+  - `fetcher: (key) => Promise<any> = (url) => fetch(url).then((res) => res.json())`: Determines the fetcher function to use.
     This will be called to get the data.
-  - `initialData: any`: Represents the initial data to use instead of undefined.
+  - `initialData: any = undefined`: Represents the initial data to use instead of undefined.
 Keep in mind the component will still attempt to re-validate unless `revalidateOnMount` is set false.
-  - `revalidateOnMount: boolean`: Determines if the hook should revalidate the component when it is called.
+  - `revalidateOnMount: boolean = true`: Determines if the hook should revalidate the component when it is called.
-  - `dedupingInterval: number`: Determines the dedupling interval.
+  - `dedupingInterval: number = 2000`: Determines the dedupling interval.
 This interval represents the time SWR will avoid to perform a request if the last one was made before `dedupingInterval` ago.
-  - `revalidateOnFocus: boolean`: Revalidates the data when the window re-gains focus.
+  - `revalidateOnFocus: boolean = true`: Revalidates the data when the window re-gains focus.
-  - `focusThrottleInterval: number`: Interval throttle for the focus event.
+  - `focusThrottleInterval: number = 5000`: Interval throttle for the focus event.
 This will ignore focus re-validation if it happened last time `focusThrottleInterval` ago.
-  - `revalidateOnReconnect: boolean`: Revalidates the daata when a network connect change is detected (basically the browser / app comes back online).
+  - `revalidateOnReconnect: boolean = true`: Revalidates the daata when a network connect change is detected (basically the browser / app comes back online).

 #### Return Values